• About

 5 Best Resources to Help Victims of Domestic Violence

-SocialWork.Career was most fortunate in being able to interview Casey Keene, Director of Capacity Building and Education at the National Resource Center on Domestic Violence to obtain some guidance in this difficult area of social work and community advocacy.
+SocialWork.Career interviewed Casey Keene, Director of Capacity Building and Education at the National Resource Center on Domestic Violence, to provide expert guidance on helping victims of domestic violence effectively.

 Casey Keene is a social worker who has been working on behalf of victims of intimate partner violence for over 15 years.
 Casey manages VAWnet.org and PreventIPV.org, and has also provided leadership to Adult Children Exposed to Domestic Violence.